Women's history: Japan

 Japanese women's history was marginal to historical scholarship until the late 20th century.
 The subject hardly existed before 1945, and, even after that date, many academic historians were reluctant to accept women's history as a part of Japanese history.
 The social and political climate of the 1980s in particular, favorable in many ways to women, gave opportunities for Japanese women's historiography and also brought the subject fuller academic recognition.
 Exciting and innovative research on Japanese women's history began in the 1980s.
 Much of this has been conducted not only by academic women's historians, but also by freelance writers, journalists, and amateur historians; that is, by people who have been less restricted by traditional historical methods and expectations.
 The study of Japanese women's history has become accepted as part of the traditional topics.

 Australia and New Zealand

-With a handful of exceptions, there was little serious history of women in Australia or New Zealand before the 1970s.
+Records of women's history in Australia or New Zealand before the 1970s are scarce.

-A pioneering study was Patricia Grimshaw, Women's Suffrage in New Zealand (1972), explaining how that remote colony became the first country in the world to give women the vote.
-Women's history as an academic discipline emerged in the mid-1970s, typified by Miriam Dixson, The Real Matilda: Woman and Identity in Australia, 1788 to the Present (1976).
-The first studies were compensatory, filling in the vacuum where women had been left out.
-In common with developments in the United States and Britain, there was a movement toward gender studies, with a field dominated by feminists.
+New Zealand was the first country to give women the vote.
+Women's history as an academic discipline emerged in Australia in the mid-1970s, typified by Miriam Dixson's The Real Matilda: Woman and Identity in Australia, 1788 to the Present (1976).
+In New Zealand, in common with developments in the United States and Britain, there was a movement towards gender studies, with the field being dominated by feminists.

-Other important topics include demography and family history.
-Of recent importance are studies of the role of women on the homefront, and in military service, during world wars.
-See Australian women in World War I and Australian women in World War II.